ddev/ddev/docs/content/users/configuration/experimental.md

 # Experimental Configurations

-## Rancher Desktop on macOS

-[Rancher Desktop](https://rancherdesktop.io/) is another quickly-maturing Docker Desktop alternative for macOS.
-You can install it for many target platforms from the [release page](https://github.com/rancher-sandbox/rancher-desktop/releases).

-Rancher Desktop integration currently has no automated testing for DDEV integration.

-* By default, Rancher Desktop will provide a version of the Docker client if you don’t have one on your machine.
-* Rancher changes over the “default” context in Docker, so you’ll want to turn off Docker Desktop if you’re using it.
-* Rancher Desktop does not provide bind mounts, so use `ddev config global --no-bind-mounts` which also turns on Mutagen.
-* Use a non-`ddev.site` name, `ddev config --additional-fqdns=rancher` for example, because the resolution of `*.ddev.site` seems to make it not work.
-* Rancher Desktop does not seem to currently work with `mkcert` and `https`, so turn those off with `mkcert -uninstall && rm -r "$(mkcert -CAROOT)"`.
-This does no harm and can be undone with just `mkcert -install` again.

 ## Traefik Router

 DDEV’s router plays an important role in its [container architecture](../usage/architecture.md#container-architecture), receiving most HTTP and HTTPS traffic for requests like `*.ddev.site` and delivering them to the relevant project’s web container.